telliott99/smallprojects/mules.md

 #### Experiment

 We obtained 4 mugs from ___.

 They are advertised as pure copper and have no obvious lining (though they might have a coating we don't detect---they don't seem to be oxidizing).

 The plan is to see if **the weight changes** during extended use.

 Luckily I still have my Sartorius balance.
-(Not the nicest one, but the readout for the one I do have goes to 1 mg).
+(It's not the fancy one, but the readout does go to 1 mg).

 The problem is how to tell the 4 mugs apart.
 I weighed each one: